peteshobby/GameTemplate/README.md

 ## Initialization

 Each system is initialize to run as fast as possible and to provide roughly similar capabilities.

+The project declares one initialization function and each platform defines its own version of that function.
+The initalization functions call several sub-functions than initialize different components.

-The initialiation code is split between one function per platform that calls several other platform specific functions.
-It is arranged this was to all for all the initailation code in those sub-functions to be moved to a bank to make more memory available to the main game code if necessary.
+One of theb reasons it is arranged this way is to make it easier to move those sub-functions to banked memory to leave space for the main game code.

 ### Sprites and Tiles

-I keep both sprite and tile graphics data in the same arrays and copy them to the appropriate places in memory on initialization.
-This simplifies the process of coverting the sprite sheet into a C array in as far as I only have to do it once whenever I change or add graphics.
+Both sprite and tile graphic data are defined in the same array and copied to the appropriate places in memory on initialization.

 ### Text overlay

 The template uses a text overlay for showing the score and other information.

-The Agon Light does not currently have the capability to provide a real text overlay so we have to redraw the text layer on every refresh.
+The Agon Light does not currently have the capability to provide a real text overlay so it has to be redrawn on every refresh.
 This is a relatively slow process.
-To mitigate this the template uses the Agon's double buffered screen mode for the Agon and the text overlay is limited to as few lines as possible.
+To mitigate this the text overlay is limited to as few lines as possible and the template uses the Agon's double buffered screen mode to hide frame drops.

 Even with this games will run noticably slower on the Agon compared to the other systems.
 Also because it is not a real overlay sprites will always appear above it.
 The template hides this by limiting the area of the screen the sprites appear in.

-The other systems do all have a real text overlay capability.
+All the other systems have a real text overlay capability.

 ## Configured Capabilities